RedisGears/RedisGears/docs/stream_processing.md

 * consumer - the consumer name.
 * stream - streams name prefix on which to trigger the callback.
-* window - how many elements can be processed simultaneously.
-* trim stream - whether or not to trim the stream.
 * callback - the callback to invoke on each element in the stream.
 Following the same rules of [Sync and Async invocation](sync_and_async_run.md).
 The callback will be invoke only on primary shard.

 If we register this library (see the [getting started](../README.md) section to learn how to Register a RedisGears function) and run the following command on our Redis: